scot-taylor-ibm/compare-comply/parsing.md

   - `contacts`: An array that defines the names and roles of contacts that are identified in the input document.
     - `name`: The name of a contact.
     - `role`: The role of the contact.
+  - `mentions`: An array that lists all mentions of the party in the input document.
+    - `text`: The name of the party.
+    - `location`: The location of the mention as defined by its `begin` and `end` indexes.

 The values of `role` that can be returned for contracts include, but are not limited to: